 HAROLD CAMP has the necessary experience, training and resources to meet all of your motor vehicle appraisal needs.
-He has extensive personal experience and resources in various motor vehicle markets as well as his “hands on” experience and knowledge as an avid collector car enthusiast, restorer and builder of antique, street rod and special interest vehicles for over thirty-five years.
+He has extensive personal experience and resources in various motor vehicle markets as well as his “hands on” experience and knowledge as an avid collector car enthusiast, restorer and builder of antique, street rod and special interest vehicles for over forty-five years.
 Mr. Camp also successfully owned and operated a nation-wide catalog auto parts business and open shop for several years that specialized in reproduction, used and New Old Stock (NOS) parts for; antique cars and trucks, fiberglass and steel replicas, street rods and other collectible vehicles.
 Since Mr. Camp started his independent appraisal business in May 1993 he has performed thousands of professional motor vehicle appraisals for the general public, affluent private collectors from various locations nationwide, corporations, foundations, banks and credit unions, insurance companies, police departments and other government agencies.
 He has also provided litigation support and expert witness testimony in the courts.

 Shown at the right is a before photo and at right and below are a few after pictures of a 1935 Chevrolet Standard 3/Window Coupe built by Harold Camp.
-The car originally came out of South Dakota where it had reportedly set in a pasture for an indefinite period of time - the original vinyl top insert was gone and wood top bows rotted away and most of the wood structure inside the body and interior were rotten or gone.
+The car originally came out of South Dakota where it had reportedly sat in a pasture for an indefinite period of time - the original vinyl top insert was gone and wood top bows rotted away and most of the wood structure inside the body and interior were rotten or gone.
 The main body of the car was in remarkably good condition with only surface rust and minimal rust out in one very small area in one rear quarter.
 The original steel fenders and runningboards were obviously in poor condition and were replaced with fiberglass fenders and smooth runningboards.
 The car was purchased from the owner in South Dakota by two brothers in Brainerd, Minnesota and then was purchased from the brothers by Mr. Camp as shown in the before picture above.
 The after pictures show the car built as a finished street rod with a 3-1/2" chopped top, steel filled roof, steel Rootlieb three piece hood, 355cid small-block Chevy V8 engine, TH350 automatic transmission w/Gennie shifter, Mustang II independent front suspension w/disc brakes, rack & pinion steering, 8-inch Ford rearend, GM tilt steering column, Vintage Air A/C and heat, 20 gallon polished stainless gas tank, etc. This car has won several awards at various car shows on the east and west coast since completed.
-"Unfortunately, I sold this car several years ago and wish that I had it back."
+"Unfortunately, I sold this car many years ago and wish that I had it back."